ric2b/Vivaldi-browser/chromium/docs/website/site/developers/design-documents/sync/unified-sync-and-storage-overview/index.md

     [sync_pb::EntitySpecifics](https://code.google.com/p/chromium/codesearch#chromium/src/sync/protocol/sync.proto&q=EntitySpecifics&sq=package:chromium&type=cs&l=66)
     and back without losing any state.

-This pattern would be most suitable for brand new model types that don’t have their own storage mechanism.
+This pattern would be most suitable for brand new data types that don’t have their own storage mechanism.
 The consistency is ensured by the Sync provided levelDB based storage that holds both native model data and Sync metadata.

-The typical implementation is based on a fairly generic base implementation of ModelTypeService that would implement all of the logic for hosting the storage, accessing and saving all model data and sync metadata, handling interaction with the Sync Engine, etc. The service surfaces a simple storage API for the native model to get, put, delete entities, and to notify about remote updates.
+The typical implementation is based on a fairly generic base implementation of DataTypeService that would implement all of the logic for hosting the storage, accessing and saving all model data and sync metadata, handling interaction with the Sync Engine, etc. The service surfaces a simple storage API for the native model to get, put, delete entities, and to notify about remote updates.
 All of